Diego-Guz/Diego-Guz.github.io/_pages/cv.md

 # toc:
 #   sidebar: left
 ---
-Feel free to download my CV if you'd like to learn more about my background and experience.
+Please feel free to download my CV if you'd like to learn more about my background and experience.